LogoCoatedMagnets

 Hybrid page mode: tool-first + decision report

-Magnetic cable mount checker: cable holder magnetic fit, pull margin, and RFQ boundaries in one page.
+Magnetic cable mount checker: cable holder magnetic and cable mounting magnets in one RFQ-fit page.

 Start with the selector to get immediate action for your magnetic cable mount task.
-Then use the report layer to validate assumptions, compare alternatives, and finalize an RFQ path for both canonical and cable holder magnetic intent.
+Then use the report layer to validate assumptions, compare alternatives, and finalize an RFQ path for canonical plus alias intents (cable holder magnetic / cable mounting magnets).

-Start toolJump to report summaryView sourcescable holder magnetic checkercable magnetic holder china manufacturer
+Start toolJump to report summaryView sourcescable holder magnetic checkercable mounting magnets checkercable magnetic holder factory manufacturer

 Cable holder magnetic selector (single canonical URL)

 Run this tool first for immediate action.
-This checker serves both magnetic cable mount and alias cable holder magnetic intents on one page.
-Evidence snapshot: April 28, 2026.
+This checker serves both magnetic cable mount and alias cable holder magnetic / cable mounting magnets intents on one page.
+Evidence snapshot: May 4, 2026.

 1) Mount series and substrate